 Good to know: If a pregnant person suddenly discovers that their watch, bracelets or rings no longer fit their arm or hand, or that their sleeves are suddenly tight, they should seek medical help immediately.
 Preeclampsia can lead to eclampsia and HELLP Syndrome and is considered a medical emergency.

-For more information on preeclampsia, eclampsia and HELLP Syndrome, consult this resource.
+For more information on, see this resource on preeclampsia, eclampsia and HELLP Syndrome.

 If you are concerned that you or a loved one may have preeclampsia, eclampsia or HELLP Syndrome, download the Ada app for a free symptom assessment.